 How to Use Kindle Pre-order

-Register or log into your KDP account.
-LINK Enter your title information and other details.
+Register or log into your Kindle Direct Publishing account.
+Enter your title information and other details.
 When you get to the Publishing Options section, click the radio button labeled Make my Kindle eBook available for Pre-order.
 Select a date at least ten days from the current date to release your ebook.

 Upload the draft copy of your book and a cover.
 You don’t have to upload a cover, but with no preview feature, a compelling cover is your best shot at getting attention.
 Choose categories, pricing, and KDP Select and publish your pre-order.
 Make sure you upload the final version of your manuscript prior to the 72-hour deadline.

 As soon as Amazon generates a pre-order page, send the link with compelling sales copy to your email list and followers on social media.
 Monitor pre-sales in your KDP account and play with categories if you aren’t getting the orders you expected.
-Email beta copies to reviewers before your release date and then encourage them to post a review on the launch day.
+Email beta copies to reviewers before your release date and then encourage them to post a review on the day of your book launch.

 Click here for more Kindle promotions.